 - Revenues from Retail operations amounted to ₽1.4 billion and accounted for 9% of total consolidated revenues.
-This increased by 19% vs. last year's revenues of ₽1.2 billion, mainly driven by the increased occupancy of the expansion of the Power Plant Mall, RBC Sheridan and Santolan Town Plaza in 2019. - Cinema Operations amounted to P278.4 million and comprised 2% of the total revenues. - Office Leasing accelerated to ₽602.9 million from ₽451.2 million last year due to increased occupancy from RBC Sheridan, Santolan Town Plaza and 8 Rockwell.
+This increased by 19% vs. last year's revenues of ₽1.2 billion, mainly driven by the increased occupancy of the expansion of the Power Plant Mall, RBC, Sheridan and Santolan Town Plaza in 2019. - Cinema Operations amounted to $\cancel{P278.4}$ million and comprised 2% of the total revenues. - Office Leasing accelerated to ₽602.9 million from ₽451.2 million last year due to increased occupancy from RBC Sheridan, Santolan Town Plaza and 8 Rockwell.
 The Rockwell-Meralco BPO Venture, generated gross revenues of ₽738.6 million, which grew by 5% from last year's ₽701.2 million from the annual rent escalation.
-At its 70% share, the Company generated revenues of ₽517.0 million and a share in net income of ₽307.8 million.
-To reiterate, only the ₽307.8 million share in net income of RBC is reflected in the Company's consolidated statements of comprehensive income as "Share in Net Losses (Income) of JV".
+At its 70% share, the Company generated revenues of ₽517.0 million and a share in net income of RBC is reflected in the Company's consolidated statements of comprehensive income as "Share in Net Losses (Income) of JV".

-The Commercial segment's EBITDA amounted to $\clubsuit2.2$ billion, comprised of Retail and Office at 53% and 47%, respectively.
-EBITDA increased by 45% from last year's $\clubsuit1.5$ billion due to higher occupancy in retail and office spaces and contributed 36% to the total EBITDA.
+The Commercial segment's EBITDA amounted to P2.2 billion, comprised of Retail and Office at 53% and 47%, respectively.
+EBITDA increased by 45% from last year's P1.5 billion due to higher occupancy in retail and office spaces and contributed 36% to the total EBITDA.